sebasfalcone/better-work-notes/Notes_about_C++.md

 ### Summary
 - Static variables must be initialized before the program starts.
 - Variables that can be evaluated at compile time (those initialized by a constant expression) are const-initialized.
-- All other static variables are zero-initialized during static initialization
+- All other static variables are zero-initialized during static initialization.
 - `constexpr` forces the evaluation of a variable as a constant expression and implies const.
-- `constinit` forces the evaluation of a variable as a constant expression and doesn't implies const.
+- `constinit` forces the evaluation of a variable as a constant expression and doesn't imply const.
-- After static initialization dynamic initialization takes places, which happens at runtime before main().
+- After static initialization, dynamic initialization takes place, which happens at runtime before main().
 - Within a compilation unit static variables are initialized in the order of declaration.
 - The order of initialization of static variables is undefined across compilation units.
 - You can use the *Initialization On First Use Idiom* to circumvent the *static initialization order fiasco*.

 ### Static methods
 They don't depend on the objects of the class.
-We are allowed to invoke static methods using the object and the `.` or `->` operators, but its recommended to invoke static methods using the class name and the scope resolution operator `::`.
+We are allowed to invoke static methods using the object and the `.` or `->` operators, but it's recommended to invoke static methods using the class name and the scope resolution operator`::`.

 ```C++
 class User